KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

     plt.tight_layout()
     plt.show()

 The score peak is located within the red rectangle at 111, 240.
 Therefore, the maximum similariy is obtained when translating the template so that its center of mass is at position 111, 240.
-This convention used in |project| to represent in scores and candidates is analogous to other tools and figuratively explained in a `skimage tutorial <https://scikit-image.org/docs/stable/auto_examples/features_detection/plot_template.html>`_
+This convention used in |project| to represent in scores and candidates is analogous to other tools and figuratively explained in a `skimage tutorial <https://scikit-image.org/docs/stable/auto_examples/features_detection/plot_template.html>`_.
+The corresponding rotation matrix for this peak is the identity matrix.

-The identity matrix is the corresponding rotation matrix for this peak.
-Different approaches are used to express rotations and translations. |project| centeres rotations around the center of mass and applies translations subsequently by default.

 The following sections explain the output of ``match_template.py`` and outline the peak calling procedure used by ``postprocess.py``.